canorve/GALFITools/README.md

 the axis ratio for the whole galaxy while IRAF's ellipse can change axis ratio for each isophote.

+Note 2: EllipSectGalfit already uses your mask (option "F)" GALFIT) if this is a FITS image.

 #### Warning
 Be sure to run this code in the same path that you run GALFIT.